RashaAbuRkab/Bar-Code-Detection-and-Decoding/README.md

 This project can be a foundation for developing more advanced applications in image processing and computer vision, such as automated barcode scanning systems or object detection tools.

 ## Project Structure

-- `functions.py`: Contains all the functions that perform operations on the image.
-- `BarCode_Detection_And_Decoding.ipynb`: Contains an explanation of all the functions with testing the code on all the images attached in the `input_image` folder.
+- `BarCode_Detection_And_Decoding.ipynb`: Contains all the functions with testing the code on all the images attached in the `input_image` folder.
 - `requirements.txt`: Contains the libraries used in the project.

 ## Installation